jemalbrins/docs/ads.rst

 Standard ad map
 ---------------

-The ad map is the list of which types of ads are designated for which positions on the page.
+The ad map is the list of ads by type and designated positions on the page for each type.
 This is the default, because this is what our ads department uses to sell inventory to advertisers.
-Unless you have a really good reason not to use this map, please use it - and if you're not using it, make sure the AdOps team knows about it and says its ok.
+Unless you have a really good reason not to use this map, please use it - and if you're not using it, make sure the AdOps team knows about it and says it's ok.

 Our ads code mostly abstracts this away so you don't need to worry about it, but here are the details of what goes where: